Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 		Frameworks like struts, spring and hibernate uses reflection for loading classes at runtime.

 **16 	Difference between inner class ans static innner class?
+		Inner Class requires Instance of Outer Class for Initilization and they are always associated with Instance of enclosing class.
+While Static Inner Class is not associated with enclosing class.

+		// accessing a static nested class
+        OuterClass.StaticNestedClass nestedObject = new OuterClass.StaticNestedClass();

+		// accessing an inner class
+        OuterClass outerObject = new OuterClass();
+        OuterClass.InnerClass innerObject = outerObject.new InnerClass();

 **17	Difference between Syncronized block and static syncronized block?

 		Synchronization in Java is basically an implementation of monitors .